 It is important to recognise that remote learning in schools is a new experience for all.
-There has been little research and no reliable data as to what makes effective remote learning.
+A remote offer therefore should be reviewed regularly in response to feedback from stakeholders and any research and reliable data as to what makes effective remote learning.